 Insulation Product Recycling

 If you are looking for information on insulation recycling, we are not aware of any companies that offer this service for construction sites.
 Some manufacturers do recycle their own product.
+Click here to read "How Green Is the Insulation Industry?" in Insulation Outlook magazine.
 Visit our membership directory, and search by manufacturer to contact them directly.

 U.S. Department of Energy

 NIA is a Better Climate Challenge Ally.
 The U.S. Department of Energy (DOE) is challenging organizations to set ambitious, portfolio-wide GHG emission reduction goals.
 This new effort provides additional opportunities for peer exchange and technical assistance to meet the urgent call to mitigate the impacts of climate change.

 Through the Better Climate Challenge, organizations can partner with DOE to reduce portfolio-wide GHG emissions (scope 1 & 2) by at least 50% within 10 years.
 DOE will provide technical assistance and opportunities to learn and share actionable best practices for carbon reduction.
 Learn more here.